Last updated: May 3, 2026

-Bottom Line: Property tax relief for seniors is real, but it is not one national program.
+Bottom line: Property tax relief for seniors is real, but it is not one national program.
 The best help usually comes from state, county, city, or school-district rules such as homestead exemptions, tax freezes, deferrals, and rebates.
-The fastest first step is to confirm that your home is already listed as your primary residence or homestead, then apply for any age-, disability-, income-, or surviving-spouse benefit that fits your situation.
+The fastest first step is to confirm that your home is listed as your primary residence or homestead, then ask for every age, disability, income, veteran, or surviving-spouse benefit that may fit your situation.

 Emergency help now

-- Call your county tax collector, treasurer, or assessor today and ask if your home is facing a tax certificate sale, tax lien, tax sale, or foreclosure, and whether a payment plan, hardship review, or deferral is still available.
+- Call your county tax collector, treasurer, or assessor today and ask if your home is facing a tax certificate sale, tax lien, tax sale, or foreclosure.
+Ask if a payment plan, hardship review, exemption correction, deferral, or postponement is still available.

 Quick help

-- Check your current tax bill first: Look for words like homestead, exemption, STAR, freeze, cap, or deferral.
+- Check your current tax bill first: Look for words like homestead, exemption, STAR, freeze, cap, deferral, postponement, owner-occupied, or primary residence.

-- Start with the assessor or property appraiser: That office usually handles exemptions and freezes.
+- Start with the assessor or property appraiser: That office usually handles exemptions, freezes, and assessed-value questions.

-- If you cannot pay the bill, call the tax collector or treasurer next: That office often handles deferrals, delinquency options, and payment rules.
+- If you cannot pay the bill, call the tax collector or treasurer next: That office often handles deferrals, delinquency options, payment plans, and sale rules.

-- Use official office finders: Florida has a county official finder, California has county assessor and tax collector contacts, and Washington posts senior relief through its Department of Revenue property tax page.
+- Use official office finders: Florida has a county official finder, California has county tax contacts, and Washington posts senior relief through its property tax page.

 - Need form help?
 The Eldercare Locator takes calls or texts at 1-800-677-1116 and can connect you to local aging services.